Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-LFH3YB0pV24.md

 ---
-title: "Q&A: Walls & Handrails, be able to place like Pipes?"
+title: "December 15th, 2020 Livestream Q&A: Walls & Handrails, be able to place like Pipes?"
 date: "2020-12-15"
 layout: transcript
 topics: